Category: Taking Control of My Health

 “You’re such a failure!”

-Summary: the author reflects on personal challenges, admitting to a struggle with consistency in projects and health habits, exacerbated by a recent decline in blog activity and overall commitment.
+Summary: The author reflects on personal challenges, admitting to a struggle with consistency in projects and health habits, exacerbated by a recent decline in blog activity and overall commitment.
 Exploring a potential diagnosis of ADHD, there’s recognition of symptoms like inattention and impulsivity affecting daily life and health goals.
 Future focus aims at addressing these challenges for personal growth and healing.

 I am failing and need to re-group.